gorhill/uMatrix/README.md

 Differences with HTTP Switchboard:

-- No pattern-based filtering -- use more advanced [µBlock](https://github.com/gorhill/uBlock) for this
+- No pattern-based filtering -- use [µBlock](https://github.com/gorhill/uBlock) for this.
 - Rules from broader scopes propagate to narrower scopes ([HTTP Switchboard issue #227](https://github.com/gorhill/httpswitchboard/issues/227)):
     - This means rules in global scope are ubiquitous, i.e. no longer sandboxed
     - See matrix as really 3D: evaluation order: Z, then X and Y, where